d-qoi/CSSE332_OS-Project/m3/readme.txt

 To test the image with qemu, run: qemu-system-i386 -fda build/floppya.img --boot order=a

-The program will print "Hello World" to the console.
+The program will first print out the contents of the message.txt file by using interrupt 0x21.
+Then, it will bring up a shell.
-Then the program will request user input in the form of a line of text.
-Enter text and press enter.
-The line you entered will be printed on the next line.

-Be aware, readString is protected.
-You cannot backspace beyond the starting point, and you cannot enter more than 76 characters.
-If you attempt to do the latter, your line will be cut off and the characters you have typed so far will be printed on the next line.
-If you attempt the former, the cursor will not move and the kernel will still be waiting for you to input a line, terminated by the enter key.

-Next the program will read message.txt from sector 30 and print the contents to the console on the next line.
+The program will print "Starting Shell:" to the console, and then the shell prompt "# " will appear on the next line.
+Commands can be entered at this command prompt.

-Finally, the program calls interrupt 21 and in doing so is waiting for the user input another line.
-It will print the inputted line to the next console line as before, but there is no prompt for this input.
+Execution will begin upon hitting the enter key

+Commands Available:
+'type': This command will print the contents of the
+	desired file to the console.
+Be sure to include the correct directory information
+	to access the file.
+For example:
+	'type /var/messag' will print the contents of messag in the directory /var/

+'execute': This command will execute the desired
+	   program.
+Be sure to include the correct directory information to access the
+	   executable.
+For example:
+	   'execute /bin/tstpr2' will execute
+	   the program 'tstpr2' in the directory
+	   /bin/